 In Ojibwe, zhiiwaagamizigan means maple sap.
 Sap, maple syrup, sugar.
 It’s up the hierarchy with wild rice and corn as traditional main staples this neck of Turtle Island.
 (Haliburton area was more of a coniferous hunting ground not long ago, but Rice Lake isn’t far away.)

-In the vicinity of mid-march, for about a month-long, we can tap our trees in Ontario.
+In the vicinity of mid-march, for about a month-long, we can tap our sugar maple trees in Ontario.
 From the first spring melt where the water is flowing until spring buds swell.
 When the nights are freezing and days are warming.